queuedpixel/stimulus-package/readme.md

 Use the `/stimulus` command to see debug information related to the plugin.

+Use the `/wealth` command to see your total wealth.

 ## Contributing

 Instructions for those wishing to contribute to this project are available in our